 About Nimes Arena

-Nimes Arena (Arenes de Nimes), also known as Nimes Amphitheatre, is amongst the best preserved Roman amphitheatres in the world.
+Nimes Arena (Arenes de Nimes), also known as Nimes Amphitheatre, is amongst the best preserved Roman amphitheatres in the world, and today provides visitors with an atmospheric look into Roman France.

-Built during the reign of the Emperor Augustus in the first century AD, Nimes Arena is a marvel of Roman engineering.
-A vast oval with a stunning façade resplendent with archways and ornamentation, Nimes Arena could seat up to 24,000 people in its 34 terraces.
+Built during the reign of the Emperor Augustus in the 1st century, Nimes Arena was a marvel of Roman engineering with its stunning façade of archways and ornamentation.
+A vast oval amphitheatre reminiscent of the Colosseum, Nimes Arena could seat up to 24,000 people in its 34 terraces.

-All the people of Nimes – then called Nemausus – would sit according to their social status and watch the games played there.
-These would range from animal hunts involving lions, tigers and even elephants to the famous gladiatorial matches.
-Executions would also be held at Nimes Arena, in the form of those convicted to death being thrown to the animals.
+The citizens of Nimes – then called Nemausus – would sit according to their social status and watch the games played there, ranging from animal hunts involving lions, tigers, and even elephants to the famous gladiatorial matches.
+Executions would also take place at the Arena, with those condemned to death being thrown to the animals.

-In the sixth century, under the Visigoths, Nimes Arena began to play a military role.
-Transformed from a sports arena to a castle fortress or “castrum arena” complete with a moat, Nimes Arena was a sort of emergency shelter of the people of the town in the event of attack.
+In the 6th century Nimes Arena began to play a military role under the Visigoths.
+Transformed from a sports arena to a castle fortress or “castrum arena”, it acted as an emergency shelter for the town’s inhabitants in the event of attack, and featured a large moat to help keep enemy forces out.

-Nimes Arena would go on to play an even more elaborate role in the twelfth century when it became the seat of the viscounty of Nimes and home to a chateau.
-In the eighteenth century, this went even further with the establishment of a whole 700-strong village within its walls.
-It was only in 1786 that Nimes Arena began to be restored to its original grandeur.
+Nimes Arena would go on to play an even more elaborate role in the 12th century when it became the seat of the Viscount of Nimes and home to a chateau, and soon a small residential neighbourhood had grown up inside its walls.
+In the 18th century, around 150 houses remained inside Nimes Arena, which in 1786 were demolished to revert the site to its original Roman grandeur.

-Now fully restored, Nimes Arena is a popular tourist attraction and allows people to really experience what it would have been like for Roman spectators.
-Including an interactive audio guide and some detailed exhibits, the site is now a fitting museum of its past.
-However, beyond just its historic significance, Nimes Arena is also still used for events today.
+Now fully restored, Nimes Arena is a popular tourist attraction and allows visitors a glimpse into the dramatic world of the Roman amphitheatre.
+Including an interactive audio guide and detailed exhibits, the site is not only a marvel but is also highly informative and perfect for fans of ancient history.

 Discover the best Historic Sites in France from the Palace of Versailles, to Mont Saint-Michel, Nimes Arena and more, includes an interactive map of French cultural landmarks and monuments.